Aditya18mew/Api-gateway/Readme.md

 A production-grade API Gateway built from scratch with Node.js and Express, sitting in front of three microservices and handling authentication, rate limiting, routing, and resilience.

-> Built as a portfolio project to demonstrate backend systems and microservices architecture — not a tutorial clone.

 ---